MapleCCC/importall/README.md

     The `importall()` function also provides several parameters for finer-grained configuration, making it more flexible and customizable than the wild-card-import approach.

     More than likely, names imported from different standard libraries might collides.
-The name collision is resolved by tuning the `prioritized` and `ignore` parameters.
+The name collision is resolvable by tuning the `prioritized` and `ignore` parameters.

     Say, a user finds that he wants to use `compress` from the `lzma` module instead of that from the `zlib` module.
 He could either set higher priority for the `lzma` module through the `prioritized` parameter, or ignore the `zlib` module altogether through the `ignore` parameter.